jdede/inet-showcases/_docs/wireless/infrastructure/index.md

 <img class="screen" src="submodules.png">

+TODO: note that you can see if the correct management type is configured at the mib.

 Hosts can be configured to use infrastructure or adhoc mode by specifying the corresponding management module type.
 By default, `WirelessHost` uses `Ieee80211MgmtSta`, and `AccessPoint` uses `Ieee80211MgmtAp`.
 `AdhocHost` is suitable for simulating adhoc wireless networks.
 It is derived from `WirelessHost` by changing management module to `Ieee80211MgmtAdhoc` (and also turning on IPv4 forwarding.)